hpohlmann/dungeon-master/docs/getting-started.md

 # Getting Started with Dungeon Master

 This guide will walk you through setting up Dungeon Master in your project and using it for the first time.
-By the end, you'll have a fully configured documentation enforcement system.
+By the end, you'll have a fully configured documentation enforcement system with Cursor IDE integration for AI-assisted development.

 ## 📋 Prerequisites